 - There will be transitional arrangements in place between 13 July and 4 October 2020 under which parents that aren’t able to satisfy the activity test will be entitled to 100 hours of subsidised child care per fortnight per child for up to 12 weeks.
 There will also be additional payments made to child care centres

 - From July 13 to December 31 2929 Victorian child care centres located in areas subject to Stage 3 or higher ‘stay at home’ restrictions are able to waive out of pocket fees for children who don’t attend due to COVID-19

 New Funding Arrangements for Childcare during the COVID-19 Pandemic

-On July 13 2020 the new subsidy will stop and the existing Child Care Subsidy and Additional Child Care Subsidy will resume.
+On July 13 2020 the COVID-19 subsidy for child care will stop and the previous Child Care Subsidy and Additional Child Care Subsidy will resume.

 There will be new transitional arrangements in place between 13 July 2020 and 4 October 2020.
-During this period parents that can no longer satisfy the activity test will be entitled to 100 hours of subsidised child care per fortnight per child.
+During this period parents that can no longer satisfy the activity test will be entitled to 100 hours of subsidised child care per fortnight per child for up to 12 weeks.
 Parents can notify Services Australia of their eligibility for these transitional arrangements via myGove and their Centrelink online account.

 There will also be additional transitional payments made to child care operators during this period.

 Special arrangements have also been announced for Victorian Child Care Centres locate in government areas subject to Stage 3 or higher ‘stay at home’ restrictions.
 These child care centres will be allowed to waive the out of pocket fees for children that are absent due to COVID-19.